standardgalactic/lynxspace/README.md

 # Container Workspace Environment for Development, Learning, and Experimentation

+Before you attempt to install lynxspace (I can think of no reason that you should, anyways, I highly recommend starting with workspace.
+Technically, I am just taking a snapshot or restore point before I inevitably break something.

+From rwxrob's workspace:

 This [GitHub] repo and [Docker] container contain the tools I use in my terminal-centric workspace.
 I use it to get a workspace quickly and to store all my custom installation information (latest Go, borderless